The song, It is Well with My Soul, is known by most people who have attended protestant church services.

 Horatio Spafford was a wealthy Chicago lawyer in the 1860’s.
-He had a vibrant law practice, and he owned many properties along the Chicago lakefront.
+He had a vibrant law practice.
+He owned also many properties along the Chicago lakefront.
 He had five children, four daughters and a son, and everything one could imagine in this life.
-He was also a strong Christian believer involved in the reform movement and an abolitionist.
+He was also a strong Christian believer involved in the reform and abolition movements.

 The events leading up to the writing of the lyrics began with his son who contracted Scarlet Fever.
-Today Scarlet Fever is highly treatable, but in those times, it often led to death.
-In 1870, Horatio Spafford’s only son died.
+Today Scarlet Fever is a highly treatable disease, but not in those times.
+Horatio Spafford’s only son died.
 The Spaffords were devastated.

-Their faith was tested further in 1871 when the Great Chicago Fire swept through the city.
+Their faith was tested further the following year, in 1871, when the Great Chicago Fire swept through the city.
 The fire leveled much of the city, killing 250 people and leaving 90,000 people homeless.
 Spafford did not escape the damage.
-He lost most of his real estate holdings along the shore of Lake Michigan, though his home and family were spared.
-Financially depleted, the Spaffords still used their remaining resources to feed the hungry, help the homeless, care for the sick and injured and comfort their grief stricken neighbors.
+He lost most of his real estate holdings, though his home and family were spared.
+Financially depleted, the Spaffords used their remaining resources to feed the hungry, help the homeless, care for the sick and injured and comfort their grief stricken neighbors.

-In 1873, with Anna Spafford’s health declining, they planned a trip to England for some respite and to participate in a revival being held by Dwight L. Moody.
-The day before they were to leave, however, Horatio was required to tend to a business emergency.
-Not wanting to disappoint his family, Horatio sent them on ahead and planned to follow on a later ship.
+In 1873, with Anna’s health declining, the Spaffords planned a trip to England for some respite and to participate in a revival being held by Dwight L. Moody.
+The day before departure, however, Horatio was required to tend to a business emergency.
+Not wanting to disappoint his family, he sent them on ahead, planning to follow on a later ship.

 Upon receiving the telegram, Horatio Spafford left Chicago to go to his grieving wife.
-As his ship passed the area where her ship had sunk, drawing Horatio’s daughters into the deep, the captain called Horatio to the bridge.
-Later that night, Horatio Spafford wrote the words to the well-known hymn we now know as It is Well with My Soul.
+As his ship passed the area where her ship had sunk, the captain called Horatio to the bridge.
+Later that night, Horatio Spafford wrote the words to the well-known hymn: It is Well with My Soul.

 The song is inspiring in its uplifting message of God’s great love and assurance of salvation.
-That these lyrics were penned after three years of loss and misfortune and right after the tragic loss of his four daughters, is testament to a heart that is anchored in God’s eternal love.
+That these lyrics were penned after three years of unimaginable loss and misfortune – and right after the tragic loss of his four daughters – is testament to a heart that is anchored in God’s eternal love.

-Anna, however, was utterly devastated.
-Many survivors watched her closely, fearing she would take her own life, until one day.
+While Horatio resigned himself to God, Anna was utterly devastated.
+The other survivors watched her closely, fearing she would take her own life.

-Anna said she heard a soft voice speaking to her, “You were saved for a purpose!”
-She recalled in that moment something a friend had said to her, “It’s easy to be grateful and good when you have so much, but take care that you are not a fair-weather friend to God.”
+One day, however, Anna said she heard a soft voice speaking to her, “You were saved for a purpose!”
+She recalled in that moment something a friend said to her, “It’s easy to be grateful and good when you have so much, but take care that you are not a fair-weather friend to God.”